satra/NiPyPe-Paper/nipype_paper.rst

 Figure create\_spm\_preproc. create\_spm\_preproc() functions returns
 this reusable, data independent Workflow.
-It implements typical fMRI preprocessing with smoothing (SPM), motion correction (SPM), artefact detection (nipype) and coregistration (FreeSurfer).
-Inputs and outputs are grouped using IdentityInterfaces (for source code see Supplementary Material).
+It implements typical fMRI preprocessing with smoothing (SPM), motion correction (SPM), artefact detection (NiPyPe) and coregistration (FreeSurfer).
+Inputs and outputs are grouped using IdentityInterfaces.
+Thanks this changes in the configuration of the nodes will not break backward compatibility.
+For full source code see Supplementary Material.

 Computationally efficient execution of neuroimaging analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~